 Group 48 is a social group for people with Autism.
 We meet every Monday (in term time) in our main meeting room on the ground floor of our offices from 4:30-6:30pm.

 Come and join us for a fun evening.
-We ask for £1 per week to go towards costs and trips out
+We now ask for £2 per week to go towards costs of using the building

 We also have two testimonials from people that have come along to the group.